CrayLabs/SmartSim/doc/installation_instructions/basic.rst

   pip install -e .[dev,ml]    # for bash users pip install -e .\[dev,ml\]  # for zsh users

-Use the now installed ``smart`` cli to install the machine learning runtimes.
+Use the now installed ``smart`` cli to install the machine learning runtimes and dragon.

 .. tabs::